Walks Around Sidmouth Donkey Sanctuary South West Coast Path

 Recently opened is the “Understanding the Donkey” zone and Dr Svendsen’s Hut – a tribute to the founder with displays some of her own books, her writing desk and a phone that when it rings is answered with Dr Svendsen’s voice on the other end.

-Due to open early next year is a new visitor centre with a welcome area and an exhibition area showcasing the work of the charity worldwide and across the UK.
+Open in February 2018 is a new visitor centre.
+With a large welcome area, an exhibition area suitable for all ages showcasing the work of the charity worldwide and across the UK as well as lovely gift shop.

 Adopt a Donkey